We're excited to share practical and economical ideas to make preparing for emergencies easier.

 Conduct a home hazard hunt and look for ways to make your home safer.
 Put heavy objects on low shelves, lock casters and secure tall furniture to wall studs.
 Know the location of utility shut offs in your home and learn how and when to turn them off.
 Use putty to secure small, fragile items to shelving and use eyebolts to hang pictures.
 Identify places to drop, cover and hold on and keep beds clear of potential falling items.
 Store cleaning supplies and other household chemicals in an appropriate place if they were to topple or spill.

-Ensure you can access documents you need in an emergency by scanning them onto a password protected memory stick.
+Ensure you can access documents you need in an emergency by scanning them onto a password protected memory stick or uploading to secure cloud based storage.
 This includes insurance policies, medical history, prescription list, and contact information.
 Add a copy of your wallet contents so if it is lost, you know exactly what you need to replace.
 Save family photos and a photo inventory of your home contents including valuables.
 One stick can store a lot of information.
 Update every time you renew your home insurance.

 Campers are well on the way to preparedness.
 Being able to sustain yourself in a recreational environment, is great practice for a real event.
 When you return home from your next camping trip, keep supplies such as sleeping bags and bins accessible.
 Store water jugs full and replenish items like batteries and stove fuel.
 The skills you learn enjoying the outdoors, like being adaptable and making due without home comforts, can benefit you in an emergency.